hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### Mutable or immutable past
 *To which category does the system or parts of it belong and why?*

-The eclipse debugger is an immutable past system.
-HCR only allows to replace classes (behavior and state) that will used during executed from now.
+The Eclipse debugger is an immutable past tool.
+HCR only allows to replace behavior (class methods) that will be executed from now on.
 If you replace code of a method currently executed, the stack frame will be reset.
 Side-effects of already executed code cannot be reverted automatically.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*

 ### Tanimoto's Level of Live Programming
 *To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?*

-In general, the eclipse debugger provides Tanimoto's liveness level 4 as long as HCR can be applied.
+In general, the Eclipse debugger provides Tanimoto's liveness level 4 as long as HCR can be applied.
 //TODO question: Otherwise no liveness, because restart is needed?
 Refer to limitations again or is it enough in section "Limitations"?

 - Behavior manipulation allowing HCR

-  Liveness level 4: The behavior of the running program is immediately changed after the user made the change (a valid change to a class happens only when a user saves the source file containing the class inside the eclipse IDE, a keystroke is not a valid change to a source file) and the application is kept running.
+  Liveness level 4: The behavior of the running program is immediately changed after the user made the change (a valid change to a class happens only when a user saves the source file containing the class inside the Eclipse IDE, a keystroke is not a valid change to a source file) and the application is kept running.

 - Code evaluation